 Cooling Fans (Figure 8, Item 6).
-The five cooling fans allow the generator set to operate in all required operational environments.
-The 16-in, variable-speed 24-VDC cooling fans optimize radiator location and air flow paths for improved cooling efficiency.
-Intake air for the cooling system is drawn by the cooling fans through four fan shrouds and inlet ducts on the left-side panel.
+The three cooling fans allow the generator set to operate in all required operational environments.
+The 16-in., variable-speed 24-VDC cooling fans optimize radiator location and air flow paths for improved cooling efficiency.
+Intake air for the cooling system is drawn by the cooling fans through three fan shrouds and inlet ducts on the left-side panel.
 This air passes through the cooling fins of the radiator, charge air cooler, and fuel cooler, transferring heat from the cooling system to the air flow.
-The fifth fan is located internally and forces air downward into the AC generator area of the unit.
 The warm air is then expelled into the atmosphere through a grille in the top panel.
 The cooling system also reduces wear on the battery-charging alternator belt and water pump.
-Cold weather operation is also improved by regulating cabinet temperature at or near ideal operating temperature.
+Cold weather operation is also improved by regulating cabinet temperature at or near ideal operating temperatures.